26F-Studio/Techmino-Docs/zh-cn/developer/net/websocket.md

     "action": 1，
     "data":{
-        "id": 114,  // return self info if 'id' not exist “detailed": true // default to false if not given }
+        "id": 114,  // return self info if 'id' not exist "detailed": true // default to false if not given }
 }
 ```